bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

 ..
 [4] The expected value of winning for bet :math:`B` is :math:`Bp-Bq = B(p-q) > 0` since :math:`p > q`.

 ..
 [5] Almost surely here because it's theoretically possible that you can keep winning forever but it's such a small possibility that it basically can't happen.
-This is analgous to the red dot in the unit square.
+This is analogous to the red dot in the unit square.

 ..
 [6] The expected value of a binomial distribution (e.g. coin tossing) is just :math:`np`.
 So :math:`np/n = p`.